ROBOTIS-GIT/emanual/docs/en/software/rplus1/motion.md

 ### <a name="set-id-usage-status"></a>[Set ID Usage Status](#set-id-usage-status)

 - RoboPlus Motion can handle the motions of robots with up to 26 motors.
-(Dynamixel ID between 0 and 25).
+(DYNAMIXEL ID between 0 and 25).
 Set whether an ID is being used to edit only the necessary ID's.

 ![](/assets/images/sw/rplus1/motion/roboplus_motion_094.png)